junxit/us-congress-bills-110/metadata.md

 - 2008-01-29 — Introduced in House
 - 2008-01-29 — Introduced in House
 - 2008-01-29 — Referred to the House Committee on the Judiciary.
+- 2008-02-25 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2008-07-28 — Subcommittee on Crime, Terrorism, and Homeland Security Discharged.
+- 2008-07-30 — Committee Consideration and Mark-up Session Held.
+- 2008-07-30 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-09-15 — Considered under suspension of the rules. (consideration: CR H8098-8103)
+- 2008-09-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5167.
+- 2008-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-15 — Mr. Scott (VA) moved to suspend the rules and pass the bill, as amended.
+- 2008-09-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8098-8100)
+- 2008-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8098-8100)
+- 2008-09-15 — Placed on the Union Calendar, Calendar No. 545.
+- 2008-09-15 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-844.
+- 2008-09-15 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-844.
+- 2008-09-15 — The title of the measure was amended.
+Agreed to without objection.